raydipanwita/Database/challenges/02_test_driving_model_repository_classes.md

 ## Exercise

-Your assignment is to test-drive an `Album` class and an `AlbumRepository` class with an `all` method.
+You have the code for handling the `Artist` data, now your assignment is to test-drive two new classes; an `Album` class and an `AlbumRepository` class with an `all` method.

 1. Work in the `music_library` project you created earlier.